 There is a lot of day trading information out there.
 As a new day trader, it's hard to sort through all this "clutter" because with minimal knowledge it's hard to distinguish the good from the bad.

 Danyel did the right thing.
 He knew he wanted help, so he did a lot of research to find it.
 He ultimately chose to approach The Day Trading Academy (DTA) for his education, due to the positive reviews he found online.

 Finding the right education source — whether it is a person, a website, a course or a book — is just one step though.
 "The proof is in the pudding."
 As you learn, see if what you are doing is really of value.
 If it is, then it's up to you to put in the work to make what you learn pay off.
-Danyel saw the value of what he was being taught, and liked the strategies being presented to him, as he discusses in this video interview.
+Danyel saw the value of what he was being taught and liked the strategies being presented to him, as he discusses in a video interview.
 He then capitalized on it, putting in the time and practice to make it work for him.

 Knowing isn't the same as being able to implement — he put in a lot of hours of training and practice (see below) in order to foster this initial profitability.